telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/drawing-tooltip.md

 ---
-title: Shapes Tooltip
+title: Show Shapes Tooltip
-page_title: Shapes Tooltip | Kendo UI Diagram
+page_title: Show Shapes Tooltip | Kendo UI Diagram
-description: "Learn how to use the drawing tooltip to show tooptip for the Kendo UI Diagram shapes."
+description: "Learn how to use the drawing tooltip to show a tooltip for the Kendo UI Diagram shapes."
 slug: howto_shapestooltip_diagram
 ---

-# Shapes Tooltip
+# Show Shapes Tooltip

-The example below demonstrates how to use the [drawing tooltip options](/api/javascript/drawing/tooltip-options) to show tooltip for the shapes.
+The example below demonstrates how to use the [drawing tooltip options](/api/javascript/drawing/tooltip-options) to show a tooltip for the shapes.

 > **Important**
 >